 The last stage of this study stepped forward toward providing more realistic results from the simulations.
-This phase of the study revealed that the performance of devices was profoundly affected by the inertial properties of devices, which was more severe for the monoarticular device due to its kinematic design.
-Analysis of optimal devices under devices' inertial properties effect using developed model, and modified augmentation factor showed that most of the optimal biarticular exoskeletons were able to preserve their optimal performance under their mass and inertia effect, which ease designing an optimal device.
-Unlike the biarticular exoskeleton, the developed model, along with the modified augmentation factor, showed that the optimality monoarticular devices profoundly altered by reflecting the effect of their inertial properties.
-To improve the performance of the monoarticular exoskeleton, we suggested two different monoarticular design rather than its conventional design that can mitigate the effect of device inertial properties.
+This phase of the study revealed that the performance of devices is profoundly affected by their inertial properties; the effect was more severe for the monoarticular device due to its kinematic design.
+Analysis of optimal devices under their inertial properties effect using developed model, and the modified augmentation factor showed that most of the optimal biarticular exoskeletons were able to preserve their optimal performance under their mass and inertia effect.
+This eases designing an optimal device.
+Unlike the biarticular exoskeleton, the developed model, along with the modified augmentation factor, showed that the optimality of monoarticular devices was profoundly altered by reflecting the effect of their inertial properties.
+To improve the performance of the monoarticular exoskeleton, we suggested two monoarticular designs different from its conventional design that can mitigate the effect of a device’s inertial properties.
 Finally, the performance of the devices was analyzed under regeneration, revealing the promising effect of regeneration on the optimality of devices.\\

-The paper is organized as follows: Kinematic Modeling section presents the kinematics of the proposed biarticular and the monoarticular exoskeletons mechanism and explicates the relationship between these two assistive devices.
-Musculoskeletal Simulation section begins with discussing the musculoskeletal model used for performing simulations in the Opensim framework, then explains the procedures of simulations and analyses performed to obtain the studied criteria and in the following the modeling and simulation of assisted subjects have been discussed.
-The Pareto simulation subsection has been dedicated to explaining this method's workflow on the Opensim framework and the investigated objective on this phase of the study, followed by the Assistive Devices Inertial Properties Effect subsection organized for explaining the developed metabolic model of adding mass and inertia and modified augmentation factor.
-Lastly, we discussed the validation of performed simulations, defined performance metrics, and presented models and methods of statistical analyses which concludes the Musculoskeletal Simulation section.\\
+The paper is organized as follows: the Kinematic Modeling section presents the kinematics of the proposed biarticular and the monoarticular exoskeletons mechanism and explicates the relationship between these two assistive devices.
+The Musculoskeletal Simulation section begins by discussing the musculoskeletal model used for performing simulations in the Opensim framework, then explains the procedures of the simulations and analyses performed to obtain the studied criteria before discussing the modeling and simulation of assisted subjects.
+The Pareto simulation subsection is dedicated to explaining this method's workflow on the Opensim framework and the investigated objective on this phase of the study, followed by the Assistive Devices Inertial Properties Effect subsection, organized to explain the developed metabolic model of adding mass and inertia and modified augmentation factor.
+Lastly, we discuss the validation of performed simulations, defined performance metrics, and present models and methods of statistical analyses, which concludes the Musculoskeletal Simulation section.\\

-The results and their discussions have been separated into three main phases in the Results and Discussion section, including Ideal Exoskeleton Results, Pareto Simulation Results, and Optimal Devices Inertial Properties Effect subsections.
+The results and their discussion have been separated into three main subsections in the Results and Discussion section, including Ideal Exoskeleton Results, Pareto Simulation Results, and Optimal Devices Inertial Properties Effect subsections.
 The Ideal Exoskeleton Results subsection presents and discusses the results of simulations performed based on exoskeletons in ideal conditions without any constraints on their performance.
-The following is the Pareto Simulation Results discusses the optimal trade-off curves or Pareto front of simulated devices and conducts some comparisons between ideal and constrained devices along within and between constrained device comparisons.
-The following subsection of Results and Discussion discusses the effect of devices inertial properties and regeneration on optimal trade-off curves.
-The Results and Discussion section has been concluded by discussing the general shortcomings of simulation-based studies and the specific limitations of the study we conducted.
-Finally, this paper has been concluded with the Conclusions and Future Work section, which also presents future research directions.
+Next, the Pareto Simulation Results discusses the optimal trade-off curves or Pareto front of simulated devices and conducts some comparisons between ideal and constrained devices along, within, and between constrained device comparisons.
+The Optimal Devices Inertial Properties Effect subsection discusses the effect of devices’ inertial properties and regeneration on optimal trade-off curves.
+The Results and Discussion section concludes by discussing the general shortcomings of simulation-based studies and the specific limitations of the study we conducted.
+Finally, the Conclusions and Future Work section concludes the paper

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%